kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - Data sets from Kaggle.
 - Data sets analyzed in another course.

-There will be limits on the number of groups that can use a given data set, so I encourage you to be creative!
+No two groups can analyze the same dataset, so I encourage you to be creative!

 Some resources that may be helpful: